ASC 2022 Logo no tagline 300

 This is referred to as linking and equating.
 There are some psychometricians that devote their entire career to this topic.
 If you are working on a certification exam, for example, you want to make sure that the passing standard is the same this year as last year.
 If you passed 76% last year and this year you passed 25%, not only will the candidates be angry, but there will be much less confidence in the meaning of the credential.

-How do we know the test is measuring what it should in the first place?
+How do we know the test is measuring what it should?
 (Validity)

 Validity is the evidence provided to support score interpretations.
 For example, we might interpret scores on a test to reflect knowledge of English, and we need to provide documentation and research supporting this.
 There are several ways to provide this evidence.
 A straightforward approach is to establish content-related evidence, which includes the test definition, blueprints, and item authoring/review.
 In some situations, criterion-related evidence is important, which directly correlates test scores to another variable of interest.
 Delivering tests in a secure manner is also essential for validity.